aesthetic-suite/framework/docs/setup.md

 - `themePropName` (string) - Name of the prop in which to pass the theme object to the wrapped component.
 Defaults to `theme`.

-## Creating Helper Functions
+## API

 All of Aesthetic's functionality, including HOCs and hooks, are utilized through a class instance, which can be quite cumbersome to use.
-It's suggested to wrap this functionality in reusable helper functions.
+It's suggested to wrap the following public API methods into reusable helper functions.

 ### useStyles

-The `Aesthetic#useStyles` hook can be written as the following.
+The `Aesthetic#useStyles` hook supports an _optional_ custom component name for use in debugging and generating class names.
+This defaults to "Component" if not defined.

 ```ts
 // useStyles.ts